nathell/clj-tagsoup/README.md

  3. children nodes (strings or vectors of the same format).

 There are also utility accessors (`tag`, `attributes`, `children`).

+clj-tagsoup will automatically use the correct encoding to parse the file if one is specified in either the HTTP headers (if the argument to `parse` is an URL object or a string representing one) or a `<meta http-equiv="...">` tag.
+If you are running Clojure from within Leiningen, you might experience problems with the charsets; see [this blog post] for details.

 Example
 -------